 Because a much more straightforward explanation for this black residue containing traces of opium and cannabis is that – you guessed it – the brew contained opium and cannabis.

 These gold drinking vessels belonged to very wealthy, very powerful Scythian elites.
 The Scythian federations of the Western Steppe amassed that wealth through Black Sea trade with Greeks and by plundering the settled urban civilizations of the Middle East, where Scythian clans operated as mercenaries and power-brokers, at times seizing control of whole kingdoms and forging empires.
-That history is told in Herodotus and, if Belinski is right, one of its episodes, the Bastard Wars, is depicted on the vessels themselves.
+That history is told in Herodotus and – if Belinski is right – one of its episodes, the Bastard Wars, is depicted on these very vessels.